 Because they overlap in both manifestation and onset, causes of neonatal conjunctivitis are difficult to distinguish clinically.
 Conjunctivae are injected, and discharge (watery or purulent) is present.

-Chemical conjunctivitis secondary to silver nitrate usually appears within 6 to 8 h after instillation and disappears spontaneously within 48 to 96 h.
+Chemical conjunctivitis secondary to topical prophylaxis usually appears within 6 to 8 h after instillation and disappears spontaneously within 48 to 96 h.

 Chlamydial ophthalmia usually occurs 5 to 14 days after birth.
 It may range from mild conjunctivitis with minimal mucopurulent discharge to severe eyelid edema with copious drainage and pseudomembrane formation.
 Follicles are not present in the conjunctiva, as they are in older children and adults.